RSIP-Vision/medio/README.md

 This class includes also some static methods for affine construction from its components (spacing, origin and direction) and also the inverse methods for getting the spacing, origin and direction matrix from a general affine matrix.

-For a mathematical explanation about affine see [NiBabel's affine documentation](https://nipy.org/nibabel/coordinate_systems.html#the-affine-matrix-as-a-transformation-between-spaces).
+For a mathematical explanation about the affine matrix see [NiBabel's affine documentation](https://nipy.org/nibabel/coordinate_systems.html#the-affine-matrix-as-a-transformation-between-spaces).

 Some usage examples: